-It makes sense to have an agricultural zoning category in towns, rural areas, and cities where farming is an existing or desired land use for certain properties, and where a zoning ordinance is in place.
+It makes sense to have an agricultural zoning category in towns, rural areas, and cities where farming is an existing and desired land use for certain properties, and where a zoning ordinance is in place.
 Far from being punitive toward farmers, we think that agricultural zoning actually protects them from unfair harassment by former urban residents who sometimes move to a rural retreat, or from real estate developers before the farmer is ready to sell.

-If you are part of a planning commission or local government that wants to implement this, it is critical to start working with the current land owners where agricultural zoning is appropriate.
-Is it their intention to farm?
-Is the land itself appropriate to farming (i.e., not too rocky, not a cliff, and so forth)?
+If you are part of a planning commission or local government that wants to implement this, it is critical to start working with the current land owners where you believe agricultural zoning is appropriate.
+Is it their intention to farm for the foreseeable future?
+Is the land itself appropriate to farming (that is, not too rocky, not a cliff, and so forth)?

-You have to ask this last question because in many states of the U.S., land zoned agricultural is assessed at a lower rate than land zoned for development, so someone may try to fool you about their intentions or even the appropriateness of agriculture at a particular location, just to pay a lower property tax rate in the here and now.
-If you are located in one of the low property tax states, do not assign that agricultural zoning just because Farmer Joe Smith is a guy you like.
+You have to ask these latter questions because in many states of the U.S., land zoned agricultural is assessed at a lower rate than land zoned for development, so someone may try to fool you about their intentions or even the appropriateness of agriculture at a particular location, just to pay a lower property tax rate in the here and now.
+If you are located in one of the states that assigns a low property tax rate to agricultural land, do not assign that agricultural zoning just because Farmer Joe Smith is a guy you like.

 Agricultural zoning can be a wonderful tool for communities that are trying to restrain sprawl.
 One of the causes of urban sprawl, after all, is jumping over exurban farms to allow urban development, in a pattern often called leapfrog development.